iamskpandey/task-management-with-smart-analyzer/README.md

 - **Decision**: Custom event system for inter-component communication
 - **Trade-off**: Reinventing the wheel
 - **Rationale**: Decouples components without adding dependencies

 ---

-## Cycle Detection
-The cycle detection algorithm uses Depth-First Search (DFS) to identify circular dependencies among tasks.
-- Tells the user exactly which tasks are involved in the cycle for easy debugging and show the cycle path.

----